Dantès Dailiang: 2005-2011

 In 2006 he released a double album entitled Parfums d’extrêmes or Wo jide ni 我记得你 in mandarin Chinese.
-The same year, the album is distributed in China.
-In 2007 Dantès is signed and distributed by Jiesheng Record Company.
+The same year, the album was distributed in China.
+In 2007, Dantès was signed and distributed by Jiesheng Record Company.

 The Chinese media readily welcomed the sinologist.

-Since 2006 several media considers Dantès as the first foreigner who writes and sings his own songs in Chinese.
+Since 2006 several media have considered Dantès as the first foreigner who writes and sings his own songs in Chinese.

-In April and May 2007, various press conferences were organized for Dantès in Suzhou and Hangzhou, and the artist was even mentioned during the television news.
+In April and May 2007, various press conferences were organized for Dantès in Suzhou and Hangzhou, and the artist was mentioned during the television news.

-Furthermore, in January 2007 Dantès is interviewed by the famous host Yi Wen during the Zui ai K ge bang 最爱K歌榜 program in Shanghai Love Radio.
+Furthermore, in January 2007 Dantès was interviewed by the famous host Yi Wen during the Zui ai K ge bang 最爱K歌榜 program in Shanghai Love Radio.
 Suzhou, Hangzhou and the French Radio of Beijing (RCI) organized long interviews (over an hour each) of Dantès.

-In the year 2008 Dantès is invited by the French Television France 3 to talk about his experience and cultural matters.French medias start to focus on Dantès work.
+In the year 2008 Dantès was invited by the French Television France 3 to talk about his experience and cultural matters.
+French media started to focus on Dantès work.
 At the end of the year, Dantès completes his PhD about the Music Industry in China at the Lyon Jean Moulin University.

-In 2009 Dantès releases Dailiang with the Chinese record company Jiesheng.
-This is his second Chinese-French album.
+In 2009 Dantès released Dailiang with the Chinese record company Jiesheng.
+It was his second Chinese-French album.
 Dantès includes traditional Chinese music aspects to his pop rock tunes: dizi flute, erhu violin, Beijing Opera.
 The album is distributed the same year in France with the Mosaic music label.
 Dantès is often invited to perform at the International Channel of Shanghai ICS.
-He also becomes a host at the Channel Young, a Chinese TV Channel.
-The same year Dragon TV broadcasts Xia you Dailiang, a Dantès cover story.
-At the end of 2009 Dantès also organizes a concert in France and will be interviewed by the French médias.
+He also became a host at the Channel Young, a Chinese TV Channel.
+The same year, Dragon TV broadcast Xia you Dailiang, a Dantès cover story.
+At the end of 2009 Dantès also organize a concert in France and was interviewed by the French media.